 All the information we give you and all communications between you and us will be in English.

 These terms and conditions are governed by the law that applies to the account you are accessing through Internet Banking (for example, if English law applies to your account, English law will apply to your use of Internet Banking).
 The courts of that jurisdiction will also be able to deal with any legal questions connected with these terms and conditions.

 Third parties may impose other costs or taxes in connection with Internet Banking.

 We may choose not to enforce or rely on one or more of the terms of this agreement at any time, but we reserve the right to start applying them again at any time.

 You may contact us about Internet Banking by calling 0845 835 3844 (7am–10pm Mon–Fri, 8am–6pm weekends) or visiting any branch.

 For other contact details and information about how we are regulated, please see www.tsb.co.uk and any other information we have given you about Internet Banking and your accounts.

 Lloyds Bank plc is authorised and regulated by the Financial Services Authority except for lending where we are licensed by The Office of Fair Trading.
 FSA authorisation can be checked on the FSA’s Register at: www.fsa.gov.uk/register.
-Lloyds Bank plc are members of the Financial Services Compensation Scheme and the Financial Ombudsman Service.
+Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
+We are covered by the Financial Ombudsman Service (FOS).
 We subscribe to the Lending Code; copies of the Code can be obtained from www.lendingstandardsboard.org.uk.

 Lloyds Bank plc Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.
 Lloyds Bank Scotland plc.
 Registered office: Henry Duncan House, 120 George Street, Edinburgh EH2 4LH.
 Registered in Scotland No. SC 95237.